hnky/blog/iot-edge-custom-vision-jetson-nano.md

   - Install IoT Edge
   - Configure the device to run our custom vision modules.
 - Create 3 IoT Edge module
-  - Fist a module that runs the our computer vision model
+  - A module that runs the our computer vision model
-  - Second a module that grabs camera frames, send the images to the computer vision module and put the result on the local IoT hub.
+  - A module that grabs camera frames, send the images to the computer vision module and put the result on the local IoT hub.
-  - Thirt a module that grabs the results of the local IoT hub and send it to the IoT hub in Azure
+  - A module that grabs the results of the local IoT hub and send it to the IoT hub in Azure
 - Deploy the modules to the IoT Edge
 - Setup an Event Grid and Logic app to handle the alerts.

 ## Part 1 - Setup resources in Azure
 To get started we need to setup a few things in Azure.
 For this we are going to use the Azure CLI.
 If you don't have the Azure CLI installed on your machine you can follow the [tutorial on MS Docs here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).

 ### 1.1 Create an IoT Hub
 The first resources we need is an IoT Hub.
 We will use this Hub to communicate with our Edge Device.
 It will give us the ability to deploy to deploy our IoT Edge models to the device and give the Edge device the ability to send data back to the cloud.